0

 The Power of Antioxidants

 Antioxidants like milk thistle and ascorbic acid can play a significant role in reducing hepatitis C-related health concerns.
-They help neutralize damaging free radicals produced during inflammation, joint among individuals with this condition.
+They help neutralize damaging free radicals produced during inflammation in joints among individuals with this condition.

 Milk thistle's active ingredient, silymarin, has been extensively studied due to its potential liver-protective properties.
 Research suggests it may support liver cell regeneration while protecting against damage - crucial when managing chronic hepatitis conditions, including Hepatitis C.